WebAssembly/spec/document/core/appendix/profiles.rst

 * All profiles represent syntactic and semantic subsets of the :ref:`full profile <profile-full>`, i.e., they do not *add* syntax or *alter* behaviour.

-* All profiles are mutually compatible, i.e., no two profiles subset semantic behaviour in inconsistent ways, and any intersection of profiles preserves the properties described here.
+* All profiles are mutually compatible, i.e., no two profiles subset semantic behaviour in inconsistent or ambiguous ways, and any intersection of profiles preserves the properties described here.

-* Profiles that restrict execution do not violate :ref:`soundness <soundness>`, i.e., all :ref:`configurations <syntax-config>` valid under that profile still have well-defined execution behaviour.
+* Profiles do not violate :ref:`soundness <soundness>`, i.e., all :ref:`configurations <syntax-config>` valid under that profile still have well-defined execution behaviour.

 .. note::
    Tools are generally expected to handle and produce code for the full profile by default.
    In particular, producers should not generate code that *depends* on specific profiles.
 Instead, all code should preserve correctness when executed under the full profile.

    Moreover, profiles should be considered static and fixed for a given platform or ecosystem.
-Runtime conditioning on the "current" profile should especially be avoided.
+Runtime conditioning on the "current" profile is not intended and should be avoided.